ManrajSaini/OTP-Verification/readme.md

 The frontend should now be running on http://localhost:3000.
-The Backend is deployed on render (link): https://otp-verification-ir24.onrender.com
+The Backend is deployed on render .

 Open your web browser and go to http://localhost:3000 to access the app.